Case Name: Gilmore v. Liberty Life Assurance Company of Boston

 Claimant’s Employer: Wells Fargo & Company

-Disabilities: Cervical arthritis; status post an anterior cervical spinal fusion surgery; a subsequent motor vehicle accident that fractured the screws, requiring an additional a posterior spinal fusion; and resulting pain disorder due to constant neck and arm pain and headaches.
+Disabilities: Cervical arthritis; status post an anterior cervical spinal fusion surgery; a subsequent motor vehicle accident that fractured the screws, requiring an additional a posterior spinal fusion; and resulting pain disorder due to constant neck pain, arm pain, and headaches.

 Benefits Paid?
 Short Term Disability benefits were paid.
 Long Term Disability benefits were initially approved and then cut-off.